 - Scanner Source list (mnemonic S).
 Select an image source.
-The list depends on the kinds of scanners and document cameras attached to your system. - In general, you don't need to change the contents of this setting.
-Changing the settings is useful in two situations: If you have more than one image capture device (scanner and /or camera) attached to your system, you can switch between the two.
+The list depends on the kinds of scanners attached to your system. - In general, you don't need to change the contents of this setting.
+Changing the settings is useful in two situations: If you have more than one scanner attached to your system, you can switch between the two.
 Or if there is a scanning problem, a technical support representative may be able to use the information in this tab page to help diagnose or correct it. - Batch Scanning Prefix text box (mnemonic P).
 Type the desired prefix characters.
 It's possible to use backslashes and colons to specify the name of a folder to store image files or of a source folder containing files to scan.
 If you specify a folder or subfolder that does not exist, Kurzweil 1000 creates one. - Document Feeder list (mnemonic F).
 Automatic is the default.
 In this mode, Kurzweil 1000 uses the document feeder if it contains paper.
 Choose Enable when there is a feeder and you wish to use it, but Kurzweil 1000 cannot detect paper.
 Use Disable if there is no feeder. - Duplex Scanning list (mnemonic X).
 If you have a scanner that supports duplex scanning, you can use this setting, along with your scanner's document feeder, to scan both sides of the page at the same time.
 Duplex Scanning is saveable in a settings file. - Hold Scanner list (mnemonic H).
 Select Default for Kurzweil 1000 to determine whether or not to hold the scanner between scans.
 This can help accelerate the scanning process.
 Select Never if subsequent scans fail with other settings.
 If you determine that holding the scanner works consistently with your scanner, you can select Always to Hold Scanner.

-- Brightness Uses Threshold list (mnemonic U).
+Brightness Uses Threshold list (mnemonic U).
 Some scanners support brightness, others support thresholding.
 Select Default for Kurzweil 1000 to determine the appropriate settings.
-Select one of the other options, Enabled and Disabled, if you have a scanner for which Kurzweil 1000 does not have information. - Light Source (mnemonic L).
-Some cameras do not support a selectable light source.
+Select one of the other options, Enabled and Disabled, if you have a scanner for which Kurzweil 1000 does not have information.